matthewconstantine/midiserver/README.md

 ### Midi Server

-It's a socket.io server that sends midi notes.
+It's a socket.io server that sends MIDI notes.
 And it's a React App that visualizes the notes.

-The server takes the midi events from the first MIDI port (not yet configurable) and sends them to port 800 (also not yet configurable).
+The server takes the MIDI events from the first MIDI port and sends them to port 8000.

 #### Run it
 `node src/server`